 So the first book that I want to talk about is called The Holiday Switch by Tif Marcelo.
-And this book is about a girl named Lila who lives in the very Christmasy town, Holly.
+And this book is about a girl named Lila who lives in the very Christmassy town, Holly.
 And Holly happens to be the place where a famous romcom in that universe is filmed.
 And she works at the hotel that this romcom takes place at.
 And so every year around Christmas time, the town fills up with tourists.
 This Christmas, Lila's boss has her nephew come work for her as well and of course there is a little bit of a romance that develops.
 I really love this book because it is adorable, first of all.
 It's essentially a Hallmark movie in a book.
 So if you didn't get enough over Christmas, you can have a little bit more in the new year.